tamucc-comp-bio/how_to/rm_lg_files.md

     `git gc --prune=now --aggressive`: The git gc (garbage collect) command cleans up unnecessary files and optimizes the local repository.
 The --prune=now option removes objects that are no longer in use.
 The --aggressive flag makes the garbage collection more thorough, potentially leading to better compression and cleaner storage, but takes longer to complete.

+6. If all else fails, burn down the repo and start it overwrite

+   If your github repo is ok, then

+   * rename your local repo,
+   * clone the github repo to your local computer,
+   * address the large file issue with `git lfs` or `.gitignore`,
+   * add commit and push your changes
+   * copy and paste the updated files from your deprecated local repo
+   * add commit and push your changes

+   If your github repo is not ok, then

+   * delete the repo from github (you made a local copy in step 0 above)
+   * create a new repo on github
+   * follow the previous bulleted list

+   When all is well with your repo, delete the backup repos